 Volunteering For Casita Linda in San Miguel de Allende

-As we travel we love to give some time to helping in local communities wherever we can have an opportunity to do some good.
+As we travel we love to give some time to help in local communities wherever we can have an opportunity to do some good.

 So when we heard about the Casita Linda project building houses for families in the San Miguel de Allende area of Mexico we wanted to find out more.

-Sometimes it can be hard to find volunteering-with-children opportunities but Casita Linda have regular days where families can volunteer to paint a newly built house that’s being handed over to a local family.
+Sometimes it can be hard to find volunteering-with-children opportunities but Casita Linda has regular days where families can volunteer to paint a newly built house that’s being handed over to a local family.

 So when one of the painting days was announced we leapt at the chance to go and do something worthwhile.